 Wiltshire & Swindon Biological Records Centre is the county’s local environmental records centre.
 We collect, collate, manage, interpret and make available detailed information on the wildlife, sites, habitats and geology of Wiltshire & Swindon.
 We work with agreement holders, customers and the public to provide a range of data services.

 WSBRC is supported in its work by local authorities, government bodies, non-governmental organisations, land managers, volunteer recording groups and others.
-We have been operating since 1975, initially from within the museum of the Wiltshire Archaeological and Natural History Society; then hosted from 1998 until present by Wiltshire Wildlife Trust, a ‘not for profit’ organisation, at its main offices in Devizes.
+We have been operating since 1975, initially from within the museum of the Wiltshire Archaeological and Natural History Society; but since 1998 we've been hosted at Wiltshire Wildlife Trust, a ‘not for profit’ nature conservation charity, at its main offices in Devizes.